Radware/Radware-Logging-Agent/docs/README.md

 # Radware Logging Agents (RLA)

 RLA is a log processing tool designed to streamline the integration of Radware products with Security Information and Event Management (SIEM) systems.
-In its first major release, RLA is focuses on robust support of Radware Cloud WAAP logs, utilizing the Cloud WAAP's capability to export security and access logs to an AWS S3 Bucket.
+In its first major release, RLA is focuses on robust support of Radware Cloud WAAP logs, utilizing the Cloud WAAP's capability to export security and access logs to an AWS S3 Buckets.

 ## Current Version